Arijit Singh: 2017

-He sang for Shah Rukh Khan and performed the dance song "Beech Beech Main" from the film Jab Harry Met Sejal with additional vocals provided by Shefali Alvares and Shalmali Kholgade, as well as "Hawayein", composed by Pritam Chakraborty and written by Irshad Kamil.
-Indian media wrote that Singh's vocals in the song were "mesmerizing".
+He sang for Shah Rukh Khan and performed the dance song "Beech Beech Main" from the film Jab Harry Met Sejal with additional vocals provided by Shefali Alvares and Shalmali Kholgade, as well as "Hawayein", composed by Pritam and written by Irshad Kamil.
+Indian media wrote that Singh's vocals in the song were "mesmerising".

 Singh sang "Bairagi" for the film Bareilly Ki Barfi.
 He also sang "Jaana Ve" and "Aaj Zid" for Aksar 2.
 The music was composed by Mithoon and written by Sayeed Quadri.
-He also sang "Main Hoon Saath Tere" from Shaadi Mein Zaroor Aana, and sang and also made an appearance in the music video of the song "Pal", featured in the film Monsoon Shootout.
-Singh's voice texture in the song garnered favorable reviews from the Indian media.
+He also sang "Main Hoon Saath Tere" from Shaadi Mein Zaroor Aana, and besides singing he made an appearance in the music video of the song "Pal", featured in the film Monsoon Shootout.
+Singh's voice texture in the song garnered favourable reviews from the Indian media.

 2018

 In 2018, Singh sang "Aaj Se Teri" for the film Pad Man, composed by Amit Trivedi and written by Kausar Munir.
 He sang "Binte Dil" for the film Padmaavat written by A. M. Turaz and composed by Sanjay Leela Bhansali.
 He also sang another chartbuster titled "Subah Subah" for the film Sonu Ke Titu Ki Sweety with Prakriti Kakar, composed by Amaal Mallik and written by Kumaar as well as "Tera Yaar Hoon Main".
-He also sang for the films Dil Juunglee, 3 Storeys, Hichki, Raazi, Parmanu: The Story of Pokhran, Veere Di Wedding, 102 Not Out, Baazaar, Kedarnath and Karwaan.
+From the movie Kedarnath, he sang "Jaan Nissar" and a duet song "Qaafirana" with Nikhita Gandhi, both the songs composed by Amit Trivedi and lyrics penned by Amitabh Bhattacharya.
+He also sang for the films Dil Juunglee, 3 Storeys, Hichki, Raazi, Parmanu: The Story of Pokhran, Veere Di Wedding, 102 Not Out, Baazaar and Karwaan.

 2019

-In 2019 Singh sang "Ruan Ruan" from film Sonchiriya composed by Vishal Bhardwaj and penned by Varun Grover, followed by "Mere Pyare Prime Minister" from Mere Pyare Prime Minister on composition of Shankar–Ehsaan–Loy and lyrics of Gulzar.

-In March his song "Ve Maahi" with Asees Kaur from film Kesari composed by Tanishk Bagchi was released.
+In 2019, Singh sang "Ruan Ruan" from film Sonchiriya composed by Vishal Bhardwaj and penned by Varun Grover, followed by "Mere Pyare Prime Minister" from Mere Pyare Prime Minister on composition of Shankar–Ehsaan–Loy and lyrics of Gulzar.
+In March, his song "Ve Maahi" with Asees Kaur from film Kesari composed by Tanishk Bagchi was released.
 The song garnered 200 million views on YouTube by July 2019.

 Then came "First Class" with Neeti Mohan and title song "Kalank" from film Kalank composed by Pritam Chakraborty and penned by Amitabh Bhattacharya.

-When Obama Loved Osama (2018) Film

 He rendered "Khairiyat" from the film Chhichhore composed by Pritam and written by Amitabh Bhattacharya.
 It was released in September 2019.